toddmoy/training-and-recovery/source/2014-07-10-strengths-and-weaknesses.html.markdown

   * Don't piece routes together.
   * Often go into auto-pilot and don't think deeply about what's happening.
   * Don't trust feet enough.
+  * Work grades that are too hard, minimizing time spent getting better.
+    * Conversely, in sport climbing, I don't try hard enough routes as frequently.

+  With these in mind, some activities to remember include:

+  1. Try the same route with intentionally different beta.
+  1. Climb routes repeatedly to perfection.
+  1. Focus on optimizing time on the wall.
+  1. Train power endurance more intentionally.
+  1. Break down problems and work moves independently.
+  1. Climb more slab.
+  1. Keep track of my climbing pyramid.